Multan | Lahore

 • Avoiding extended sitting or standing helps to refrain blood from pooling, so try not to remain in one place for too long.

-Many men have varicoceles without any symptoms, and these usually do not require treatment or cause any adverse effects.
-Small varicoceles that cause only mild discomfort can often be managed with observation or over-the-counter pain relievers.
+Many men have a varicocele without any noticeable symptoms, and in such cases, treatment is often not required.
+Small varicoceles causing only mild discomfort can usually be managed with observation or over-the-counter pain relievers.

-Even if medications are used, sperm quality and quantity cannot improve unless the underlying problem of Varicocele is corrected.
-Therefore, surgical treatment, known as Varicocelectomy, is crucial to restore normal blood flow, reduce excess heat, and improve sperm health, motility, and fertility.
+Medications alone cannot correct the underlying blood flow problem.
+Surgical treatment, known as varicocelectomy, is the most effective option to restore normal blood circulation, reduce excess heat, and improve sperm quality, motility, and overall fertility.

 Are varicoceles dangerous?

-Varicocele's are very common, and they are not dangerous.
-In fact, 15% of all adult men have a varicocele, but rarely they can be associated with dangerous conditions.
-For example, if a varicocele is on the right side or doesn’t get smaller when you lie down, doctors check to make sure there isn’t a lump or blockage inside the abdomen.
+Varicoceles are very common and are usually not dangerous.
+In fact, about 15% of adult men have a varicocele.
+However, in rare cases, they can be associated with more serious conditions.
+For example, a varicocele that appears on the right side or does not decrease in size when lying down may prompt doctors to investigate for a possible abdominal mass or blockage.

 Why Choose Dot Clinics For Varicocele Treatment?

-• Advanced diagnostics and proven treatments focused on you and your needs are instigated by our experienced urologists.
-From the very first visit to that very last follow-up, our friendly and attentive staff is simply there for you, listening, guiding, and ensuring that your entire medical history receives due care.
+• We provide best care to patitent from the very first visit to that very last follow-up, our friendly and attentive staff is simply there for you, listening, guiding, and ensuring that your entire medical history receives due care.
 We consider the whole scenario, not only the symptoms.
 Our strategy combines medical knowledge with lifestyle advice to assist you in achieving long-term wellness rather than only short relief.
 Your medical data remains private and always handled respectfully.

 FAQ's